 We understand that most cargo boxes look kind of the same, and while none particularly knocked our socks off, we have almost nothing to say about the Sidekick's simple design.

-We like the grey color of the Sidekick less than the black of the SportRack, but this is our personal preference.
+We like the grey color of the Sidekick but this is our personal preference.
 It is shaped like a mini version of our favorite boxes, but its tiny size looked silly when we mounted it on bigger cars (think less stylish British fascinator hat).
-We weren't huge fans of the SportRack's bulbous shape, and we thought the Sidekick looked pretty nice on smaller cars.
+However, we did think the Sidekick looked pretty nice on smaller cars.
 That is, except for the ill-fitting bolts on the back missing their plastic covers.